alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 Keep in mind that this is in direct incident sunlight without any inefficiencies, so very likely speed will be lower than this unless there are major technological breakthroughs.

+Keep in mind that for remaining stationary the avis needs a decent max speed to counter any winds.
 No matter the size,
 the role of patrolling a given spot is only possible if there are no constant winds in the area.
 Otherwise the avis will have to navigate those winds by changing altitude or otherwise finding favorable air currents.

+But even with a slow top speed the avis may have other applications, as long as it is not required to stay at exactly the same spot.

 ### 🔮 Changes